point-4ward/Home-Assistant/README.md

  - The discovery component never discovered anything for me, so having it running in the background seemed a waste of resources.
  - The conversation component is superfluous with my amazon echo implementation, so again I've reclaimed some resources.

 I have changed my logging database to mysql.
-I read on a blog post once that it massively improves the speed of HASS.
-In all honesty I did not notice such a change to the performance of HASS, but I've done it now so I'm not changing it back unless I have a specific reason to.
+I read on a blog post once that it massively improves the speed of HA.
+In all honesty I did not notice such a change to the performance of HA, but I've done it now so I'm not changing it back unless I have a specific reason to.

 Everybody has their own way of organising files, and they can get confusing, so I decided on an organisational method for mine from the start and this is how I work it:

-In the '.homeassistant/' folder there are some files that can't be moved, so they obviosuly stay there.
+In the '.homeassistant/' folder there are some files that can't be moved, so they obviously stay there.
 Any that don't have to be there (and don't have to be in a specific location elswewhere, ie local icons in ./homeassistant/www/) go in a folder called config/

 When I'm adding an entry to my configuration.yaml I ask myself whether it will take more than three lines.
 If it takes only one, two or three lines, I put it directly in configuration.yaml